ruskevych/bookinghub-fe/docs/DEPLOYMENT-GUIDE.md

 # Deployment Guide

-This guide covers deploying BookingHub to various platforms and environments.
+This guide covers deploying Timeio to various platforms and environments.

 ## 🚀 Quick Start